 - Ants have not one but two stomachs.
 The other stomach is to feed others.

 - When millions of ants live in a single colony, it is known as a ‘supercolony.’
-A supercolony can house up to 300 million ants.
+A supercolony can house up to a swarm of 300 million ants.

 - Researchers have indicated that an ant brain contains around 250,000 brain cells (5).

 - Ants do not have blood but a liquid called ‘hemolymph’ that facilitates the movement of nutrients around the body.

 - Recent studies have shown that the fungus-growing ants have developed symbiotic relationships with aphid honeydew and microbes like bacteria.